This is part two of a three-part series where I’m covering the following topics:

 - Part 1: Getting Leadership Approval

-- Part 2: Retaining Information
+- Part 2: Retaining Information (this article)

 - Part 3: Leveraging Learning